dynamic-interactive-democracy/did-includes/API.md

 - `circles` is an object containing integration specifications relating to circles.
   - `view` is a function taking a single argument, `id`, which responds to requests to view a circle.
     For example, `function(id) { showCircle(id); }`.
+  - `edit` is a function taking a single argument, `id`, which responds to requests to go to the edit view for a circle.
 - `users` is an object containing integration specifications relating to users.
   - `view` is a function taking a single argument, `id`, which responds to requests to view a user.
     For example, `function(id) { showUser(id); }`.

+The `markdownParser` argument (only required on no-md version) is a function that takes a markdown string and produces an HTML string.
+With a library such as marked, it could be as simple as `(md) => marked(md)`.
+It is on you to make sure the parser is secure and, for example, strips out `script` tags.
+You might want to disallow custom HTML altogether.

 The returned value, `did` is the library.
 It contains two fields: